 - Too much alcohol consumption (more than 1 to 2 drinks per day)

 - Sleep apnea

-Prehypertension means that your blood pressure falls just above the normal level, corresponding to a systolic pressure between 120 and 139 or a diastolic pressure of 80 to 89.
-About one-fourth of Americans have prehypertension, and they have two times the risk of heart disease compared with those who have lower blood pressures.
+An elevated blood pressure reading means that your blood pressure falls just above the normal level, corresponding to a systolic pressure between 120 and 129 or a diastolic pressure of 80 or less.
+The new guidelines eliminate the previous category of prehypertension.
+About one-fourth of Americans have elevated levels and they have two times the risk of heart disease compared with those who have lower blood pressures.
 Lifestyle changes can help many people with prehypertension lower their blood pressure.

 - Obstructive sleep apnea